-(1) Detection level influenced by Providence Water purchases

-- (2) Reflects sampling at groundwater source before blending with purchased water from Providence Water. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+- (1) Detection level influenced by Providence Water purchases. - (2) Reflects sampling at groundwater source before blending with purchased water from Providence Water. - (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - (4) 0.29 was the highest single turbidity measurement recorded.
-The lowest monthly percentage of samples meeting the turbidity limit was 100.0%.
-The average turbidity value for 2020 was < 0.10 NTU. - (5) Compliance is based upon the highest quarterly local running annual average (LRAA) and range is based upon lowest and highest individual measurement. - (6) Nitrate was detected in three samples of source water. - (7) Di(2-ethylhexyl) phthalate was detected in a single sample of Providence Water source water.
+Range is the lowest and highest removal ratios per month. - (4) 1.00 was the highest single turbidity measurement recorded.
+The lowest monthly percentage of samples meeting the turbidity limit was 99.97%.
+The average turbidity value for 2021 was < 0.10 NTU. - (5) Compliance is based upon the highest quarterly local running annual average (LRAA) and range is based upon lowest and highest individual measurement. - (6) Nitrate was detected in five samples of source water.